xmartlabs/xmartlabs.github.io/_posts/2017-06-27-Release-Snapshot-Versions-In-Jenkins.md

 ---

-Today I want to show how we can release `SNAPSHOT` versions using [Beta by Fabric](https://docs.fabric.io/android/beta/overview.html).
+Today I want to show how we can release Android *SNAPSHOT* versions using [Beta by Fabric](https://docs.fabric.io/android/beta/overview.html).
 Have you ever been in a situation where you release new features between long periods of time and find yourself with tons of bugs to deal with?
-This process could be a lot smoother if you consider each change you merge into your *main development branch* to be ready for release.
+The process could be a lot smoother if you consider each change you merge into your main development branch to be ready for release.
 Once you're at that stage, you could automatically and effortlessly generate and release a new build of your application for each merge, that could be tested earlier.
-Moreover, you could run tests, check lints and any other task you normally do, automatically (Yes, magic, i know ;)).
-That's the beauty of having a CI server.
+Moreover, you could run tests, check lints and any other task you normally do, automatically (yes, magic, I know ;).
+That's the beauty of having a CI/CD server.
 It could "change your life".

-We're going to use `Jenkins`, an amazing CI server, to help us release each one of those changes.
+We're going to use `Jenkins`, an amazing CI/CD server, to help us release each one of those changes.
 Each release generates what is called a `SNAPSHOT`.
 Our goal is to release something that is useful, not just the build.
 For that reason, we'll need the following `Jenkins` plugins to get started:

-First of all, lets check which [jenkins plugins](https://wiki.jenkins.io/display/JENKINS/Plugins) will be required for this work:
+First of all, let's check which [Jenkins plugins](https://wiki.jenkins.io/display/JENKINS/Plugins) will be required for the work:

 1. [EnvInject Plugin](https://wiki.jenkins.io/display/JENKINS/EnvInject+Plugin)
 2. [Conditional BuildStep Plugin](https://wiki.jenkins.io/display/JENKINS/Conditional+BuildStep+Plugin)
 3. [Fabric Beta Publisher Plugin](https://wiki.jenkins.io/display/JENKINS/Fabric+Beta+Publisher+Plugin)